Terms And Conditions

 - By the end of the program the teams will have all the necessary documents to approach potential regional and international partners towards realizing their feature film project.

-- All the participants will have an in depth understanding of the project development process from creative, production and marketing perspectives and have developed skills and knowledge that they will be able to use in further projects.
+- All the participants will have an in-depth understanding of the project development process from creative, production and marketing perspectives and have developed skills and knowledge that they will be able to use in further projects.

 - During the Festival, the teams will also have one-on-one meetings with key decision makers and will gain visibility through The Book of Projects and network.

-- The awards will be announced at The Red Sea Souk closing ceremony during the Red Sea International Film Festival.
+- The awards will be announced at the Red Sea Souk closing ceremony during the Red Sea International Film Festival.

 - A committee of international jurors will make the award selection.